 The options presented for this question were based on a combination of census categories from the UK and US.
 Before asking people to choose a category, we invited them to self-identify using a free text field.
-The combination of free text and categorized data allows us both to recognize and list people's self-described identities, and to draw useful comparisons over time and across the team.
+The combination of free text and categorised data allows us both to recognise and list people's self-described identities, and to draw useful comparisons over time and across the team.

 In 2021, a number of team members chose the 'White' category but self-identified as Jewish.
 In response to this, we added Jewish as a category in its own right in 2023, and will continue to review the categories we offer to make them as representative as possible.